Gattocrucco/locs12/README.md

   * `filters.py`: filters to be applied to a temporal sequence of hits.

   * `named_cartesian_product.py`: cartesian product of arrays.

+  * `npzload.py`: class to serialize objects to numpy archives.

   * `numba_scipy_special/`: module to add support for `scipy.special` functions
     in numba.